A dedication to basketball history, catalogued and ranked for posterity, then presented in convenient list form

 5) Earl Monroe (Winston-Salem State)

-One of just 14 players who’s had their jersey retired by multiple NBA franchises, Monroe’s #10 also hangs from the rafters at his alma mater, Winston-Salem State.
-His exploits at the school are almost as legendary as his Philadelphia playground escapades and his later professional resume.
-Playing for the Division II HBCU based out of North Carolina, right down the street from Wake Forest, Monroe averaged 41.5 points per game in his senior season, earning Player of the Year and leading the Rams to the national title.
-That Winston-Salem State championship was, in fact, the first ever at the NCAA level by an HBCU school.
+Monroe’s exploits at Winston-Salem State are almost as legendary as his Philadelphia playground escapades.
+Playing for the Division II HBCU based out of North Carolina, Monroe averaged 41.5 points per game in his senior season, earning Player of the Year and leading the Rams to the 1967 national title, the first ever for an HBCU school at any level.
 It was also in his college years that Monroe earned the nickname “Earl the Pearl” when local sportswriter Jerry McLeese began referring to his baskets as “pearls.”
-Monroe was subsequently drafted second overall by the Bullets and embarked on a Hall of Fame NBA career that included six seasons averaging 20+ points per game, four All-Star appearances, a Rookie of the Year award, and a championship with the Knicks in ’72-’73.
-So how did one of the obvious greatest talents of his generation end up at a Division II school?
-According to the man himself, major colleges considered his style of play “too street and too Black,” a familiar refrain for many stylish players of that era.
-Winston-Salem State did produce several other NBA players under the guidance of its legendary coach, Clarence Gaines (who was enshrined in Springfield in 1982, eight years before Monroe), including Haywoode Workman, Carlos Terry, Earl “The Twirl” Williams, and Cleo Hill, who in 1961 became the first HBCU alumnus to be selected in the first round of the NBA Draft.
+At the NBA level, Monroe was Rookie of the Year, 1st-Team All-NBA, an All-Star four times, and won a championship with the Knicks in ’72-’73.
+Winston-Salem State produced several other NBA players under the guidance of its legendary coach Clarence “Big House” Gaines (a Naismith Hall of Fame inductee alongside Monroe), including Haywoode Workman, Carlos Terry, Earl “The Twirl” Williams, and Cleo Hill, who in 1961 became the first HBCU alumnus to be selected in the first round of the NBA Draft.
+It is also the alma mater of broadcasting personality Stephen A. Smith.

 4) Bob Dandridge (Norfolk State)

 In 2021, the Naismith Hall of Fame count of HBCU players and coaches inducted increased from 10 to 12 with the additions of Ben Wallace and Dandridge.
 It was a long time coming for Dandridge, who was drafted out of Norfolk State by the Bucks in 1969 and developed into one of the premier NBA forwards of the ’70s.
-While attending the Virginia-based school, Dandridge participated in a game many consider the greatest in HBCU basketball history, the 1968 CIAA Tournament championship, wherein the Spartans defeated North Carolina A&T in a 134-132 triple overtime thriller.
-Though he was a fourth round pick, Dandridge was an instant contributor for the Bucks alongside fellow rookie Kareem Abdul-Jabbar.
-He would eventually score more points in the NBA Finals in the ’70s than any other player, participating with the Bucks in 1971 and 1974 and then with the Bullets in 1978 and 1979, winning titles in 1971 and 1978.
-He was also a four-time All-Star, finished as high as fifth in MVP voting, and beloved by fans for his speed and his defensive intensity.
+While attending the Virginia-based school, Dandridge participated in a game many consider the greatest in HBCU basketball history.
+In the 1968 CIAA Tournament championship, Dandridge was the leading scorer with 38 points as Norfolk State defeated North Carolina A&T in a 134-132 triple overtime thriller.
+That was just the start of his clutch championship round performances, as he eventually scored more points in the NBA Finals during the ’70s than any other player.
+Dandridge played in four NBA Finals and won two titles: 1971 with the Bucks and 1978 with the Bullets).
 Though the school was Division II in Dandridge’s day, Norfolk State transitioned to Division I in 1997 and made headlines in the 2012 NCAA Tournament with a major upset of Missouri.

 3) Ben Wallace (Virginia Union)